-- 1. Plant, tools and equipment according to manufacturer recommendations and workplace practices are cleaned, checked and stored. - 2.
-Teams to dispose unwanted materials according to project environmental policy and keep areas cleared from unwanted materials are organized and lead. - 3.
-Records and follow workplace procedures regarding scaffold inspections and for reported damaged items, structural elements' integrity and other temporary changes carried out are kept. - 4.
-Frame scaffolds, birdcage scaffolds, tower scaffolds, modular scaffolds and hanging scaffolds are set out, constructed and dismantled. - 5.
-Independent tied scaffolds and set up, constructed and dismantled. - 6.
-Complex information in unfamiliar and unpredictable context to colleagues and first line supervisors using the correct scaffold technical terms is communicated. - 7.
-There is coordination and cooperation with colleagues, self-employed sub-contractors and all other construction site workers. - 8.
-There is agreed responsibility for completing given scaffold erecting and dismantling tasks and interact with the immediate environment to solve technical and supervision issues at one's own initiative is taken. - 9.
-Progress of material and labour are programmed and maintained. - 10.
-Review processes are planned and organized. - 11.
-There is contribution to improve work activities. - 12.
-Safety requirements, equipment and training requirements ahead of production are planned. - 13.
-The quality of work and advice on the necessary adjustments to the work procedures and setting out of work to achieve the required accuracy is supervised. - 14.
-Production priorities and delegate with accurate instructions are set. - 15.
-Others are coached to maintain and improve their commitment and performance. - 16.
-The right logical approach to problem solving is taken. - 17.
-The roles and responsibilities of construction and civil engineering teams are recognized. - 18.
-Interpersonal relationship to understand and develop others and to avoid conflict are maintained. - 19.
-Inspections of the scaffolding's integrity and report any changes to scaffolding immediately to superiors are done periodically. - 20.
-The scaffolder is aware of the intended use of the scaffold prior to erection, and that the scaffold is used for its intended purposes.
+- 1. Clean, check and store plant, tools and equipment according to manufacturer recommendations and workplace practices. - 2.
+Dispose unwanted materials according to project environmental policy and keep areas cleared from unwanted materials. - 3.
+Keep records and follow workplace procedures regarding scaffold inspections and for reported damaged items. - 4.
+Set out, construct and dismantle frame scaffolds, birdcage scaffolds, tower scaffolds, modular scaffolds. - 5.
+Set up, construct and dismantle independent tied scaffolds; - 6.
+Assist in communicating complex information in unfamiliar and unpredictable context to colleagues and first line supervisors using the correct scaffold technical terms; - 7.
+Co-ordinate and co-operate with colleagues, self-employed sub-contractors and allother construction site workers. - 8.
+Take agreed responsibility for completing given scaffold erecting and dismantling tasks and interact with the immediate environment to solve technical issues at one's own initiative. - 9.
+Assist in the development of work schedules and maintains progress of material and labour. - 10.
+Contribute to improve work activities. - 11.
+Recognize the roles and responsibilities of scaffolding and construction teams. - 12.
+Maintain interpersonal relationship to understand others and to avoid conflict.

 - 1. Residential areas requirements. - 2.
-Height of the top rail, mid rail, cross braces conditions, alternatives to guardrails. - 3.
+The height of the top rail, mid rail, cross braces conditions, alternatives to guardrails. - 3.
 The condition when to use fall arrest systems and personal fall arrest systems requirements. - 4.
-Conditions of when guardrails are not required and under what conditions can be removed. - 5.
+The conditions of when guardrails are not required and under what conditions can be removed. - 5.
 The general types of 'access' recommendations. - 6.
-The type of toe boards, screens, guardrail systems, debris nets, catch platforms, canopy structures and barricades that are available to protect from overhead falling objects. - 7.
-The maximum vertical tie spacing allowed.

-- 8. Planning and scheduling of methods. - 9.
+The type of toe boards, screens, guardrail systems, debris nets, catch platforms, canopy structures and barricades that are available to protect from overhead fallingobjects. - 7.
+The maximum vertical tie spacing allowed. - 8.
+The planning and scheduling of methods. - 9.
 Various procedures to calculate materials requirements. - 10.
 Environmentally friendly waste management procedures. - 11.
 Safety data sheets of various products. - 12.
 Site isolation and traffic control responsibilities and authorities. - 13.
 Traffic signs appropriate for roads approaching construction sites. - 14.
-Equipment data sheets and routine maintenance manuals. - 15.
-Leadership, managerial and supervision styles. - 16.
-Production hours estimating techniques. - 17.
-When to carry out the necessary inspections. - 18.
-The intended use of the scaffold prior to erection.
+Equipment data sheets and routine maintenance manuals.

-- Explain recommended best practices to minimize hazards when installing pavement frames with special attention to: not/ leaving long and un-braced bottom standards (posts); overloading; placing of all joint in the standards at the same level; longitudinal instability; not providing an equivalent of bottom standards to the upper standards; not adequate traffic fenders; lack of ties. - 2.
+- 1. Explain recommended best practices to minimize hazards when installing pavement frames with special attention to: not/ leaving long and un-braced bottom standards (posts); overloading; placing of all joint in the standards at the same level; longitudinal instability; not providing an equivalent of bottom standards to the upper standards; not adequate traffic fenders; lack of ties. - 2.
 Explain recommended best practices regarding inside boards, guard rails and toe boards with special attention to bay window and recess covering, fixing of boards at the ends of scaffold, around ladders, lapped boards. - 3.
-Construct and dismantle the following Ordinary Access Scaffolding complete with all access equipment: Platforms and scaffoldings tied to the face of a building, platforms hanging down the face of a building, Broad-area platforms, Movable gangways, towers and masts, - 4.
+Construct and dismantle the following Ordinary Access Scaffolding complete with all access equipment: Platforms and scaffoldings tied to the face of a building, Broad-area platforms, Movable gangways, towers and masts. - 4.
 Identify different types of ties, best practice rules and their specific use. - 5.
 Identify best practice to form frames at right angle and parallel to buildings. - 6.
 Identify best practice to form lifts forming three dimensional rectangular structures. - 7.
-Construct and dismantle the following Special Scaffolds complete with all access equipment: Access birdcages, access towers in tube and couplers, towers-and-bridge scaffolds, frame scaffolds and system scaffolds, cantilever scaffolds, truss-out scaffolds and drop scaffolds, hanging scaffolds, gangways, pedestrian bridges. - 8.
+Construct and dismantle the following Special Scaffolds complete with all access equipment: Access birdcages, access towers in tube and couplers, towers-and-bridge scaffolds, frame scaffolds and system scaffolds, cantilever scaffolds, truss-out scaffolds. - 8.
 Identify, confirm and communicate technical information including hazards and breakdown. - 9.
-Interpret technical specifications from material schedules and data sheets. - 10.
-Communicate with builders, steel fixers, formwork and falsework erectors and engineers. - 11.
-Use planning tools consistently. - 12.
-Carry out preventive maintenance to hand tools, power tools and equipment. - 13.
-Compute and keep detailed records of plant and equipment used by defined zones. - 14.
-Programme and monitor progress of all resources required. - 15.
-Plan workforce requirements by competence level and operation. - 16.
-Use lifting gear appropriately to assist in material handling operations. - 17.
-Carry out the necessary periodical inspections. - 18.
-Ensure that the scaffolder is aware of the intended use of the scaffold prior to erection, and that the scaffold is used for its intended purposes.
+Interpret technical specifications from material schedules and data sheets; - 10.
+Communicate with builders, steel fixers, formwork and falsework erectors and supervisors. - 11.
+Carry out preventive maintenance to hand tools, power tools and equipment. - 12.
+Keep adequate records of plant and equipment used by defined zones. - 13.
+Use lifting gear appropriately to assist in material handling operations.